kejacobson/MDOAeroelasticBenchmark/docs/index.rst

 Aerodynamic Variables
 ---------------------

-Finally, the optimizer can control the angles of attack at each flight point to meet the lift constraints described in \cref{sec:Constraints}.
+Finally, the optimizer can control the angles of attack at each flight point to meet the lift constraints described in the Constraints section.

 Constraints
 -----------

-\Cref{tab:optProb-Constraints} provides a high-level summary the constraints applied in the 3 benchmark problems.
+:numref:`tabOptProb-Constraints` provides a high-level summary the constraints applied in the 3 benchmark problems.
 As with the design variables, the exact formulation of the constraints in each benchmark problem will depend to some extent on the structural modeling and geometric parameterization approaches used by participants.

 Structural Constraints